-In 2014, the Level 1 course now offers a section on creating teaching plans, plus an introduction to eight different skills.
-Once participants have completed their guiding simulation testing, the ICP Instructor Trainer will take the group through a professional skills clinic.
-It offers participants a chance to receive world-class personal instruction and to see how an instructional clinic is performed from start to finish.
+The Level 1 course now offers a section on creating teaching plans, plus an introduction to eight different skills.
+Once participants have completed their Level 1 evaluation, the ICP Instructor Trainer will take the group through a professional skills clinic.
+It offers participants a chance to receive world-class personal instruction and see how an instructional clinic is performed from start to finish.
 It is part of the introduction to instruction and prepares participants for the next level of certification with the ICP.

 Each move is broken down into basic steps including follow-through and safety notes.
 Much of this course focuses on observation and how to detect and correct errors in the riders being taught.
 Each ICP participant will be tested on this ability during their practical evaluation.
 In order to pass the ICP Level 2 course, participants must demonstrate understanding of the material, perform a suitable teaching simulation, and pass a written test.

 Although this course is not to be taken as a personal skills training event, participants will end up honing their skills on the bike and realizing how much they didn't know about mountain biking.

 The Level 3 course will premier in 2014.
 The Level 3 is more than just learning more skills to teach.
 Instructors will take their experiences from teaching the Level 2 material and build on it.
 Participants will be taken through a review of the Level 1 and 2 material before learning the next phase of skills including manual front wheel lifts, bunny hops, small drops, steep descents and more.

 The Level 3 couse requires an expert level of personal riding ability.
 All pre-requisites for this course will be strictly enforced with no exceptions.